korelin2k/book-search/README.md

 - Testing with Jest & MongoDB Memory "Server" for the backend
 - Travis CI integration
 - Coveralls integration for overall code coverage

+### Lessons Learned (for next time)
+- Need to move the majority of the validation and conditional logic outside of the jsx.